 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 Incoming contributions are forwarded to the editors-in-chiefs, who ask an editor to supervise the contribution and coordinate the review process.
-The assigned supervising editor ensures the manuscript is anonymised, which is then subject to a double-blind review process.
+The assigned supervising editor ensures the manuscript is anonymised, which is then subject to a double-anonymize review process.

 On the basis of two reviews the supervising editor can reject the contribution, encourage the author to re-submit to the German Journal of Human Resource Management (possibly with a renewed assessment), return the submission for revision in accordance with the suggestions of the reviewers, or accept the manuscript without revisions.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.